-This report will allow you to track how your campaigns are performing in the aggregate.
-This means you can get a big picture view of how your clicks, open rates, and recipients change over time.
+Learn how to find the email campaigns trend report and what is included in it.
+This report allows you to track how your campaigns are performing in the aggregate, which provides a big-picture view of how your clicks, open rates, and recipients change over time.

 These are the metrics you’ll see in the report for each campaign:

-- Total sends, or the number of recipients you’ve sent to
+- Total Sends: the number of recipients you’ve sent to plus any bounces.

-- Opens, or the raw number of opens for a campaign
+- Opens: the unique number of opens for a campaign.

-- Open Rate, or the total number of opens divided by the number of delivered emails
+- Open Rate: the unique number of opens divided by the number of delivered emails.

-- Clicks, or the total number of clicks you’ve received for a campaign
+- Clicks: the unique number of clicks you’ve received for a campaign.

-- Click Rate, or the number of clicks divided by the number of delivered emails
+- Click Rate: the unique number of clicks divided by the number of delivered emails.

-- Spam Rate, or the total number of spam complaints divided by the total number of delivered emails
+- Spam Rate: the unique number of spam complaints divided by the total number of delivered emails.

-- Bounce Rate, or the total number of bounced emails divided by the total number of delivered emails
+- Bounce Rate: the unique number of bounced emails divided by the total number of delivered emails.

-- Conversion Rate (Revenue or Placed Order Rate), or the number of conversions attributed to a campaign divided by the number of recipients, as long as you’re not using a custom integration that doesn’t have a placed order event
+- Conversion Rate (Revenue or Placed Order Rate): the number of conversions attributed to a campaign divided by the number of recipients, as long as you’re not using a custom integration that doesn’t have a placed order event.

-- Conversion Value (Revenue or Placed Order Value), or the number of conversions attributed to a campaign, as long as you’re not using a custom integration that doesn’t have a placed order event
+- Conversion Value (Revenue or Placed Order Value): the sum of the conversions attributed to a campaign, as long as you’re not using a custom integration that doesn’t have a placed order event.

-You can filter the report based on list or segment, email domain (Gmail, Yahoo, etc.), and number of campaigns (last 5, 20, or 50 campaigns).
+You can filter the report based on a list or segment, email domain (Gmail, Yahoo, etc.), and the number of campaigns (last 5, 20, or 50 campaigns).

-List filtering will allow you to track the progress of a specific list or segment.
-For example, you may want to compare a segment of recent purchasers to your newsletter list.
+List filtering allows you to track the progress of a specific list or segment.
+For example, you may want to compare a segment of recent purchasers to your main subscriber list.
 This filter is designed to make it easy to compare the performance of lists or segments that you send to regularly.